Functional / Decorative Custom Turret & Gazebo Roof Cap Fabrication Main Information & Navigation Page

 http://copper-by-design.com/rc/instructions.htm

-Throughout the fabrication process before shipping we send you digital photos of the progress we've made through e-mail for your review and approval.
-We welcome your feedback.
-We also provide the rust-free hardware and fasteners to install the new roof cap.
-You will see here that we have decided to name the roof cap styles after the clients who ordered them, instead of giving them a number or some silly name.
+Throughout the fabrication process before shipping I send you digital photos of the progress I've made through e-mail for your review and approval.
+I welcome your feedback.
+I also provide the rust-free hardware and fasteners to install the new roof cap.
+You will see here that I have decided to name the roof cap styles after the clients who ordered them, instead of giving them a number or some silly name.
 This has been truly a collaborative effort, so that has made a lot more sense.
 It has been pretty fun to see our new clients refer to a cap style or combination of styles they want a quote for by the names of our former clients.

 Temporary Roof Cap: